ultraio/docs-blockchain/docs/guides/Wallet Extension/signing-transaction.md

 title: 'Signing a Transaction'
 deploy: ['staging', 'mainnet']
 order: 6
-outline: [0,4]
+outline: [0, 4]
 ---

 # Signing a Transaction

-Once a web application is connected to Ultra Wallet, it can prompt the user for permission to sign and push transactions on their behalf.
+Once a web application is connected to the Ultra Wallet, it can prompt the user for permission to sign and push transactions on their behalf.

 The requirements to send a transaction are:

 ## Create a transaction object

-Ultra Wallet has its own format for transaction objects that makes it easy to understand and fill it.
+Ultra Wallet has its own format for transaction objects that makes it easy to understand and fulfill.
 The required fields are “action”, “contract” and “data”.

 Below is a transaction example to send tokens from a user's blockchain account to another one.

 ```JSON
 {